SonaliP11/yummytummy/README.md

 14. Connect your project to GitHub.
 15. Scroll to the bottom and click 'Deploy Branch' and your project will be deployed!

-## Technologies used

-- HTML was used to structure the content of the website.
-- CSS were used to design the layout of the website.
-- Bootstrap was used as a CSS framework to provide a grid structure and improve responsiveness.
-- Python and Django were used to build the backend review framework.
-- GitHub was used to host the repository and version control.
-- Heroku was the hosting platform.

 ## Testing
 - Please see [TESTING.md](TESTING.md) file for all testing.